Table of Contents

 What Is Laravel?

-Laravel is a modern PHP framework designed to make Laravel web development more manageable and efficient.
-It follows the Model-View-Controller (MVC) pattern and comes with a broad set of built-in features, like routing, authentication, caching, and database management.
+Laravel is a modern PHP framework designed to make website development more manageable and efficient.
+It follows the Model-View-Controller (MVC) pattern and includes a wide range of built-in features, such as routing, authentication, caching, and database management.

-Laravel is ideal for building traditional web applications, admin panels, eCommerce platforms, and RESTful APIs.
-It’s known for its elegant syntax and strong community support.
+Laravel is ideal for building traditional web applications, admin panels, e-commerce platforms, and RESTful APIs.
+It is known for its elegant syntax and strong community support.

 Key Features of Laravel: